ppy/osu-wiki/news/2022-07-31-the-sound-design-of-lazer.md

 nekodex as an alias came to be in 2012, as Jamie had a musical background while growing up, played with early music software, learned from YouTube tutorials and eventually started messing around in DAWs (digital audio workstations) until music came out.
 As Jamie was getting serious with music production, peppy was preparing osu!stream (an iOS spinoff of osu! that was created in 2010) for the public view, which required original music for the game.

-Since peppy and Jamie are real life friends and peppy knew about his music he got the chance to create some themes and tracks for osu!stream, and later on got some of his own songs mapped for osu!stream as well.
+Since peppy and Jamie are real life friends and peppy knew about his music, he got the chance to create some themes and tracks for osu!stream, and later on got some of his own songs mapped for it as well.
 He then later went on to create several official songs throughout the years that we all know and love, such as [welcome to osu!](https://soundcloud.com/nekodex/welcome-to-osu), [circles!](https://soundcloud.com/nekodex/circles) and [aureole](https://soundcloud.com/nekodex/aureole).

 When peppy decided to start working on a new client from the ground up in 2016 (after trying to make lazer within the stable client and figuring out such a thing would not be feasible), he wanted to not only make the game look good, but also *feel* good.
 That task required an audio designer, and with nekodex already having done several amazing works for osu!, peppy approached him.